jonbertelsen/json_api_dto_demo/README.md

 - Svend Hansen, Ahlgade 45, 4300 Holbæk, Tlf: 53433434
 - Ole Carlsen, Østerbrogade 23, 2100 Kbh Ø, Tlf: 21323223

-## Exercise 2: DTO from JSON
+## Exercise 2: DTO from JSON part I:
+1. Create a DTO from the JSON above to hold one person (call it PersonDTO)
+2. Create a DTO called PersonsDTO that can hold a list of PersonDTOs.
+3. Use GSON to convert your JSON string to real Java objects

+NB!
+You can find the [JSON syntax here](https://www.json.org/json-en.html)

+## Exercise 3: DTO from the JSON part II:
-Create a DTO from JSON
+Create a DTO from the JSON snippet below:

 We have received some weatherdata in JSON format as given below:
 ````json